 Until the mid 1990s the boat central heating market was dominated by Alde, whose slimline Comfort gas boilers were ideal in the restricted space of a narrowboat.
 They work well, seem to require relatively little servicing, but if relied on as the main source of heating prove expensive to run.
 LPG in small quantities (usually 13kg bottles on a canal boat) is fairly expensive as a constant form of heating.

 Since then diesel fired boilers have made considerable inroads into Alde’s market and are far more common in boats these days.
 Webasto were probably the first to appear but these days the compact Eberspacher and Mikuni units are just as commonly found.
 Hurricane are reckoned to be a particularly good unit, which is reflected in the price.
 All these diesel boilers are effective, but may require more regular and fairly expensive servicing.
 This is particularly true if you don’t run them very frequently.
 Some people find the low level roar they make when in use intrusive – the older units were especially noisy.
 Once again, fluctuating oil prices may see the market change.
 Alde have now introduced an even more compact unit – the 3010 – which they claim to be substantially more efficient than their previous models, but they do state that copper must not be used anywhere in the system, which means that the normal copper calorifier tank (hot water cylinder) used in boats cannot be used.
 Stainless steel calorifiers may be obtained although they cost more, but one recent installer of this new Alde system noted that it was impressively quiet and seemed to use noticeably less gas.
-So far they have not made much impact on the boat market, but having had first hand experience of the system, I am sure they will.
-They have certainly established themselves in the higher end of the motorhome market.

 A simple alternative to this is the addition of a back boiler to a room heater – available for both multi-fuel and diesel stoves if you have the right model.
 It depends on your use of the boat.
 For long term use and living aboard this may be a practical option – for occasional boating you may want to be able to get heat at the flick of a switch.